Rishi Valley School

 Rishi Valley School is an Indian boarding school, founded by the philosopher Jiddu Krishnamurti.
 The school has a holistic approach to education in the spirit of Krishnamurti's pedagogical vision.
 Community service and extracurricular activities are part of the students' schooling, as are discussions, assemblies and club meetings.

-Rural Education Centre started by this school innovated Multi grade teaching methodology.
-This method has been adopted widely across India and the world to support education of children in remote places, with fewer teachers.

 Rishi Valley is set in 375 acres of an independent valley, surrounded by ancient hills and tiny villages.
 It is located close to the town of Madanapalle, Krishnamurti's birthplace, in the south Indian state of Andhra Pradesh.
-Rishi Valley is two hours from Tirupati, two and a half-hours from Bangalore and five hours from Chennai.
+Rishi Valley is two hours from Tirupati and Chittoor, two and a half-hours from Bangalore and five hours from Chennai.

 Overview

 The school accepts students from the fourth through the twelfth grade (ages nine–eighteen) and follows the ICSE board for the ninth and tenth grades and the ISC for the eleventh and twelfth grades.
 Twenty boarding houses accommodate students across the campus, with twenty students in each house.
 The school is divided into a junior (fourth through eighth) and a senior (ninth through twelfth) school.

 The school is known for its Krishnamurti's teachings-inspired curricula, which includes developing an appreciation for the environment, art and music, and athletics in addition to traditional subjects.
 The school runs the Rishi Valley Institute for Educational Resources (RIVER) program, the Rural Education Centre and the Rural Health Centre.

-With a large campus spread over 360 acre in the Rayalseema area of southern Andhra Pradesh, Rishi Valley was chosen by Krishnamurti for its atmosphere of peace and serenity, centered around a large banyan tree which is one of the oldest in India.
+With a large campus spread over 360 acre in the Rayalseema area of southern Andhra Pradesh, Rishi Valley was chosen by Krishnamurti for its atmosphere of peace and serenity, centered around a large banyan tree which was one of the oldest in India.
 This tree fell down in 2016.

 Rishi Valley is nestled in an ancient valley under the Rishikonda Hill where, as folklore has it, sages, or in Sanskrit 'rishis', used to meditate.
 The school derives its name from these legends.
 The Rishi River, a rain-fed stream, that flowed down a surrounding hill and through the school has long since dried up, but Jiddu Krishnamurti retained the name for his first school.
 Ancient granite hills with striking formations surround Rishi Valley on all sides.